atomicwhale/guides/NodeBehindGFW.md

 }
 ```

-Restart docker
+Restart docker:
 `sudo systemctl restart docker`

-Try to start the service again `rockerpool s s` and it should work this time.
+Try to start the service again `rockerpool s s` and hopefully it should run this time.

 ---
 --by atomicwhale.eth